Not every dream is symbolic of something, though many are.

 If the slice it shows is from someone else’s life, well, that’s a lot more interesting.
 Also, if it’s a slice of life that hasn’t happened yet, that’s very interesting too.

 Your basic slice-of-life dream consists of an event in a setting from your everyday life.
 The dream can be so lifelike and uninspiring that you can mistake the dream for being awake when you’re asleep.
-These kinds of dreams can be especially challenging to remember because they’re so forgettable.
+These kinds of dreams can be challenging to remember because they’re so forgettable.
+They’re more like memories that replay rather than a typical dream.

 You’re doing something that you do every day.
 Maybe it’s taking out the trash, brushing your teeth, wiping the counter, or opening the refrigerator.